lamaranelson/article-generation/README.md

 ### Output Visualization

-The generated content can be visualized using the `Read-MD.ipynb` in a jupyter notebook, which renders the Markdown content as HTML for easy viewing.
+The generated content can be visualized by opening `Read-MD.ipynb`, which renders the Markdown content as HTML for easy viewing.

 ## Project Structure